asntech/intervene/docs/modules.rst

 	 "-i, --input", "Input genomic regions in <BED/GTF/GFF/VCF> format or list files.
 For files in a directory use *.<ext>. e.g. *.bed"
 	 "--type","Type of input sets.
 Genomic regions or lists of genes sets {genomic,list}.
 Default is ``genomic``"
 	 "--names","Comma-separated list of names for input files.
 Default is``--names=A,B,C,D,E,F``" "--filenames","Use file names as labels instead.
-Default is ``False``" "-o, --output","Output folder path where plots will store.
+Default is ``True``" "-o, --output","Output folder path where plots will store.
 Default is current working directory."
 	 "--order", "The order of intersections of sets {freq,degree}. e.g. --order degree.
 Default is ``freq`` " "--ninter", "Number of top intersections to plot.
-Default is ``40``" "--showzero", "Show empty overlap combinations.
+Default is ``30``" "--showzero", "Show empty overlap combinations.
 Default is ``False``" "--showsize", "Show intersection sizes above bars.
-Default is ``False``" "--mbcolor", "Color of the main bar plot.
+Default is ``True``" "--mbcolor", "Color of the main bar plot.
 Default is ``gray23``" "--sbcolor", "Color of set size bar plot.
 Default is ``#56B4E9``" "--mblabel", "The y-axis label of the intersection size bars.
 Default is ``No of Intersections``" "--sxlabel", "The x-axis label of the set size bars.
-Default is ``Set size``" "--figtype", "Figure type for the plot. e.g. --figtype svg {pdf,svg,ps,tiff,png} Default is ``pdf``" "--figsize", "Figure size for the output plot (width,height)" "--dpi", "Dots-per-inch (DPI) for the output.
-Default is ``300``" "--run", "Run Rscript if R and UpSetR package is installed.
-Default is ``True``"
+Default is ``Set size``" "--figtype", "Figure type for the plot. e.g. --figtype svg {pdf,svg,ps,tiff,png} Default is ``pdf``" "--figsize", "Figure size for the output plot (width,height)."
+	 "--dpi", "Dots-per-inch (DPI) for the output.
+Default is ``300``" "--scriptonly", "Set to generate Rscript only, if R/UpSetR package is not installed.
+Default is ``False``" "--showshiny", "Print the combinations of intersections to input to Shiny App.
+Default is ``False``"

 Pairwise intersection module
 ============================
 Once you have installed Intervene, you can type:

 **Usage:**

 .. code-block:: bash

     intervene pairwise [options]

 .. note::  Please scroll down to see a detailed summary of available **options**.